 The BCIT Sonography program is accredited with the Canadian Medical Association (CMA).
-Graduates of this program are eligible to write the examination(s) of the Canadian Association of Registered Diagnostic Ultrasound Professionals (CARDUP) and the American Registry for Diagnostic Medical Sonography (ARDMS), and to hold the professional credentials offered by both organizations.
+Graduates of this program are eligible to write the Sonography Canada or American Registry for Diagnostic Medical Sonography (ARDMS) registry examinations and to hold the professional credentials offered by both organizations.

 Students are advised that travel to clinical placements at their own expense is required.
 Students are asked to identify site preferences, but it may not be possible to accommodate all requests.
 All students will be assigned to at least one placement site outside of the lower mainland (Vancouver Island, northern or interior BC).
 Some lower mainland students may be required to attend placements that are lengthy commutes from their homes, or difficult to access by bus, yet still considered a local placement.
 It may be possible for applicants with permanent residences outside of the lower mainland to access some clinical placements in their home area.